The Best Pupusas In NYC

-Salvatoria is a go-to for Salvadoran food in Astoria (and in The Before Times, a super lively bar), but is most well-known for their variety of pupusas, which range from traditional fillings to more playful options.
+Salvatoria is a go-to for Salvadoran food in Astoria, but is most well-known for their variety of pupusas, which range from traditional fillings to more playful options.
 Amongst the 18 different versions on the menu are the more standard queso y frijol (cheese and bean) and espinaca (spinach).
 But if you’re looking for something different, there’s the “Pupusaroni” with cheese and pepperoni and the “Pupusa Loca” with shrimp, chicken, cheese, chicharrón, and beans.
 All served with spicy tomato salsa and curtido.

 Ricas started off as a small flat-top grill outside La Luz del Mundo in Jackson Heights to help raise funds for the church.
 As the lines and demand grew, the brick-and-mortar version of Ricas Pupusas & Mas was born.
 Run by Salvadoreñas and mother-and-daughter team Maria Ramirez and Irma Vargas, Ricas serves pupusas de arroz (or rice flour pupusas) in addition to corn.
 While just a smidge plainer than the corn variety, they’re crunchier and a bit browner when cooked.
 The cheese and revuelta make the menu for both rice and flour versions, alongside loroco and chilipín, a cousin to spinach or watercress.

-Get a cheese pupusa (the bean and cheese is also a good call) sans curtido and sauce, pair it with a horchata and call it breakfast.
+Get a cheese pupusa (the bean and cheese is also a good call), pair it with a horchata and call it breakfast.
 But seriously, the fluffy stacks-on-stacks of pupusas here give IHOP a run for their money.
 At one point they even had a sign underneath their awning that said “La Casa de Pupusas” or “The House of Pupusas.”
 There’s loroco and chilipín here too.
 If you feel like going real savory, ask for some sour cream along with your curtido and tomato sauce.
 Sort of like a blini, minus the caviar.

 Blazing in Salvadoran blue, Pupusería Salvadoreña takes the spice level up a few notches with their queso y jalapeño pupusa.
-PS — a pupusería is a place that sells pupusas.
 As someone who doesn’t enjoy super spicy food, these hit just right.
 Plus, the pupusas here in general are on the larger side, so you may be good with just one or two.